DasEd955/NodeSignal-Messenger/README.md

 Every packet begins with a 14-byte fixed-length header.
 The `version` byte is checked against `NS_PROTOCOL_VERSION` (currently `1`) on receipt; a mismatch causes the receiver to close the connection immediately.
 The `type` byte carries one of five `NsPacketType` values that determines how the body is interpreted. `sender_id` is the SQLite `users.id` assigned at join time; the server populates this field when broadcasting messages to other clients. `timestamp` is a Unix epoch value in seconds (32-bit, truncates in 2038). `body_len` is validated against `NS_PACKET_BODY_MAX` (512) before any read is attempted, preventing overflows.

-The in-memory `NsPacketHeader` struct is explicitly not wire-compatible with the 14-byte layout because C struct padding is compiler-defined. `comm.c` serializes and deserializes every field individually using `ns_store_u32` / `ns_load_u32` helpers that perform explicit byte-by-byte big-endian packing.
+The in-memory `NsPacketHeader` struct is explicitly not wire compatible with the 14-byte layout because C struct padding is compiler defined. `comm.c` serializes and deserializes every field individually using `ns_store_u32` / `ns_load_u32` helpers that perform explicit byte-by-byte big-endian packing.

 ```mermaid
 sequenceDiagram